A Drupal Primer for Marketers

 Near the bottom of the project page for a module, you’ll see something like this:

 Notice there are different versions of the same module.
-The “7.x” and “8.x” tells you which version of Drupal it is compatible with.
+The “7.x” and “8.x” (and even "2.x") tells you which version of Drupal it is compatible with.
 You’ll want to install the version that is compatible with your version of Drupal.

 NOTE: As in the image above, you’ll see that the 8.x.* version will work with both Drupal 8 and 9, so keep an eye out for those.